mozilla/burnham/README.md

 ### telemetry-airflow

-We build and push Docker images for both burnham and burnham-bigquery on CI for pushes to the main branch of this repository.
+We build and push Docker images for both burnham and burnham-bigquery on CI for pushes to the `main` branch of this repository.
 The end-to-end test suite is configured as a DAG on [telemetry-airflow][telemetry-airflow] on the Data Platform and scheduled to run daily.
-It runs several instances of a burnham Docker container to produce Glean telemetry, uses an Airflow sensor to wait for the data to be available in the burnham live tables, and then runs burnham-bigquery to verify the results.
+It runs several instances of a burnham Docker container to produce Glean telemetry, uses Airflow sensors to wait for the data to be available in the various burnham live tables, and then runs burnham-bigquery to verify the results.

 Please see the [burnham DAG][airflow_dag] for more information. 📋